txstate-etc/dataloader-factory/README.md

 ## Mutations
 In graphql, after a mutation there will be a query, which can be very complex.
-If this query is evaluated after you have already done some dataloading (e.g. to find related objects to help authorize the mutation), you will want to get rid of any cache that was fetched before the mutation completed.
+If this query is evaluated after you have already done some dataloading (e.g. to find related objects to help authorize the mutation), you will want to get rid of any cached objects that were fetched before the mutationcompleted.
 Creating a new DataLoaderFactory instance is one way, but probably cumbersome.
 Instead of replacing your instance, you can call `.clear()` on your instance and all your existing dataloaders will be tossed so that your post-mutation query can run against fresh data.

 ## TypeScript
 This library is written in typescript and provides its own types.
 When you create a new loader type, you can choose whether to provide your types as generics, which will help you write your `fetch` function properly, or you can write your `fetch` function and its input/return types will be used implicitly for everything else.
 ```typescript
 import { PrimaryKeyLoader } from 'dataloader-factory'
 const bookLoader = new PrimaryKeyLoader({